Kocjte/CNN-from-scratch/README.md

 # CNN-from-scratch
-Exercise to understand better CNN by creating it from scratch without using frameworks and train it on moist dataset
+Exercise to understand better CNN by creating it from scratch without using frameworks and train it on MNIST dataset.